 Debt Financing Transactions.
 In January 2012, Bond Company IV, our new special purpose subsidiary, issued \$1.695 billion of transition bonds in three tranches with interest rates ranging from 0.9012% to 3.0282% and final maturity dates ranging from April 15, 2018 to October 15, 2025.
-Through the issuance of the transition bonds, we recovered the Recoverable True-Up Balance, less approximately \$10.4 million of offering expenses.
-The transition bonds will be repaid over time through a charge imposed on customers in our service territory.
+Through the issuance of these transition bonds, we recovered the additional true-up balance of \$1.695 billion, less approximately \$10.4 million of offering expenses.
+The transition bonds will be repaid through a charge imposed on customers in our service territory.